 2. Sheraton Skyline London Heathrow——— Starting from £80/nt

 FIRSTLY let’s deal with a much misunderstood fact - The “Heathrow Hoppa” shuttle-bus service.
 A cause of many complaints, it’s so unfair on the hotels as they have no say in the shuttle.
-You see Heathrow prohibits hotels using their own shuttle busses and provides facilities only for its own contracted monopoly bus provider, the “Heathrow Hoppa” and like any monopoly winner National Express that won the last bidding round takes full advantage!
+You see Heathrow prohibits hotel shuttles from the airport instead giving a monopoly licence to the highest transport bidder which wins the rights to then run the “Heathrow Hoppa”.
+And like any monopoly winner National Express that won the last bidding round takes full advantage!
 Lots of stops and an outrageous £5pp each way!
 On the other hand it does mean that if you’re toting too much luggage for the free local bus then with the Hoppa there’s no real obvious disadvantage for any hotel, except the Moxy which is one of the longest rides and the Heathrow Windsor Marriott where the Hoppa there only connects to T5!#